-We now offer more accommodation options than ever before.
 We're confident we can find you somewhere welcoming, comfortable, fun and safe - from catered Halls of Residence to self-catered flats and apartments.
+Note that all school-leavers are guaranteed a place in University Halls of Residence.

 All our accommodation communities are supported by a Resident Manager, Resident Coordinators and their teams of Resident Advisers who live on site.
 We want you to enjoy all the fun of Hall life - whilst also benefitting from a quiet lifestyle when study is your priority!
 If living in University accommodation is not for you, we can also guide you in finding private accommodation in Auckland.